munificent/game-programming-patterns/book/state.markdown

 comes in, if the substate doesn't handle it, it rolls up the chain of superstates.
 In other words, it works just like overriding inherited methods.

-In fact, if we're using the actual State pattern to implement our FSM, we can use class inheritance to implement the hierarchy.
+In fact, if we're using the State pattern to implement our FSM, we can use class inheritance to implement the hierarchy.
 Define a base class for the
 superstate: